Vincent-Kowalski/Vincent-Kowalski.github.io/projects/openfoam.md

 \
 ![Parent Directory Image](/Images/Cl_Cd.png)
 \
-The flow is incompressible since
+The flow is considered to be incompressible since we are interested in the regions of the flow that are relatively close the wing edge.

 ## Theoretical background
 The aerodynamical forces acting on the wing profile are the lift force (directed perpendicular to the incident aorflow) and the drag force (directed in the incident airflow direction).